-When claiming for work-related car expenses, many people miss out on maximising their claim due to inadequate record keeping.
-Also, failing to maintain a valid vehicle log book can cost dearly if you are audited by the Australian Tax Office (ATO).
+When claiming work-related car expenses, many people miss maximising their claim due to poor record keeping.
+Inadequate records can also cost dearly if you are audited by the Australian Tax Office (ATO).

 Christmas will be here in a moment and many employers will be thinking about recognising their team’s efforts throughout the year.
 You may already have plans in place, but have you thought about how to manage tax and Christmas gift giving?